CuratorCat/pcc-archive.org/wiki/collections/kittens/index.md

 sidebar_position: 20
 title: Kittens
 image: /img/cover/pcc-kittens.jpg
-description: Purrnelope's Kittens is a collection of 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
-Purrnelope's Kittens are the 1st companions.
+description: Purrnelope's Kittens is the 2nd collection in PCC Universe with 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
+And Kittens are the 1st companion to the Cats.
+Kittens are Tier 3 NFTs.
 ---

 # Purrnelope's Kittens